dev-warrior777/go-electrum-client/wallet/bdb/README.md

-SQLite db implementation
+BoltDB db implementation
 ========================

 The `Datastore` interface allows for a pluggable wallet database.
-This package contain a workable `Datastore` implementation using SQLite.
-This is the datastore used by `NewDefaultConfig`.
+This package contains a workable `Datastore` implementation using BoltDB.
+This is the _default datastore_ used by `NewDefaultConfig`.